prete/jupyter-rstudio/README.md

 ```
 docker run --name jovyan-studio --detach --publish 80:8888 --env GRANT_SUDO=yes --user root --volume ${PWD}:/home/jovyan prete/jupyter-rstudio:3.2.6
 ```

+To get the token for log in in use `docker logs jovyan-studio` and it will show the output of the jupyter launch command that is used to start the notebook.

 ## Jupyter notebook config file
 Create a new jupyter configuration file and place it inside {the path you are mountin}/.jupyter/jupyter_notebook_config.py For quick and **UNSECURE** access you can set `c.NotebookApp.token = ''`.
 Read more about [securing a notebook server](https://jupyter-notebook.readthedocs.io/en/stable/public_server.html#securing-a-notebook-server) on the official documentation.